 When pores become clogged from an irritating ingredient such as lanolin, they form a plug built up with dead skin cells and bacteria, which consequently results in pimples or blackheads.
-Here is a list of some common skincare/cosmetic ingredients to avoid.

 So much of our skincare habits can affect how our skin looks today.

 Exfoliating your skin too often (more than 2-3 times a week) can dry out your skin and cause skin irritation.
 Did you ever hear that saying, “too much of something can be a bad thing?” well changing your skincare products too often can be an example of that.